Blog

 Studies show that companies lose significant revenue due to poorly managed processes (Asana).

-Proper documentation not only creates clarity and a comprehensive understanding of how a particular task or workflow is performed.
+Proper documentation not only creates clarity and a comprehensive understanding of how a particular task or workflow is performed within the business.
 This includes its purpose, sequence of steps, roles and responsibilities, inputs and outputs, tools and resources required, performance metrics, risks, controls, and any other relevant information.

 “As entrepreneurs, the last thing you want to do is sit down and write procedures — it seems like a mundane, boring task.
 But you have to be involved in the project.
 And you have to apply it and maintain it as part of your life, instead of chasing the next shiny object.”